- Type of Government: Parliamentary Republic

 10. Stay Updated on Trade Regulations

-Regulations regarding trade and customs can change, so it’s important to stay informed about any updates to import regulations, tax policies, or tariff changes.
+Regulations regarding trade and customs can change, so it’s important to stay informed about any updates to import regulations or tariff changes.

 - How to Proceed: